leolivi/Seasonal-Flavors/backend/README.md

 6. The server will be running at http://localhost:8000

-## API Endpoints
+## API Endpoints 🔗

 The backend provides several API endpoints to manage users, recipes, uploads, and more.
 Below are some examples of the key endpoints:

 **Authentication**
-_POST_ /api/register: Register a new user.
+`POST` /api/register: Register a new user.
-_POST_ /api/login: Log in a user.
+`POST` /api/login: Log in a user.

 **Recipes**
-_GET_ /api/recipes: Fetch a list of all recipes.
+`GET` /api/recipes: Fetch a list of all recipes.
-_POST_ /api/recipe: Create a new recipe.
+`POST` /api/recipe: Create a new recipe.
-_PATCH_ /api/recipe/{id}: Update an existing recipe.
+`PATCH` /api/recipe/{id}: Update an existing recipe.
-_DELETE_ /api/recipe/{id}: Delete a recipe.
+`DELETE` /api/recipe/{id}: Delete a recipe.

 and many more...

-## Technologies
+## Technologies 💻

 - Laravel: PHP web framework for building APIs and web applications.
 - SQLite: Lightweight, file-based relational database.

-## Project Structure
+## Project Structure 📂

 ```
-backend/
+Seasonal-Flavors/
+├──backend/
-├── _docs/             # Documentation (mermaid, bruno)
+│  ├── _docs/             # Documentation (mermaid, bruno)
-├── app/               # Application logic (models, controllers)
+│  ├── app/               # Application logic (models, controllers)
-├── config/            # Configuration files
+│  ├── config/            # Configuration files
-├── database/          # Migrations, seeders, and SQLite database
+│  ├── database/          # Migrations, seeders, and SQLite database
-├── public/            # Static assets (images, CSS, JavaScript)
+│  ├── public/            # Static assets (images, CSS, JavaScript)
-├── routes/            # API route definitions
+│  ├── routes/            # API route definitions
 ```

-## Features
+## Features 🎀

 - **User Authentication**: Register, log in, and manage user sessions.
 - **Recipe Management**: Create, update, delete, and browse recipes.
 - **Uploads**: Handle profile and recipe image uploads.
 - **Favorites & Tags**: Add favorites and tags to recipes.
 - **SQLite Database**: Lightweight and easy to set up.
+(It will automatically be installed!)

-## License
+## License 📜

 The code in this repository is licensed under the MIT License.

-However, all visual assets, including but not limited to logos, branding, designs, and trademarks, are the exclusive property of [your name or company name] and may not be used, copied, distributed, or modified without prior written permission.
+However, all visual assets, including but not limited to logos, branding, designs, and trademarks, are the exclusive property of Seasonal Flavors and may not be used, copied, distributed, or modified without prior written permission.